HooplaHoorah/agentic-ad-optimizer/DEMO_SCRIPT.md

 *Action: Show Before/After*
 'In seconds, the agent updates the JSON spec and regenerates the asset.
 We can see the clear before-and-after difference here.'

+*Action: Click 'Explore 8 visual variants' on Variant B* 'But what if we want to explore the design space agentically?
+I just click "Explore 8 visual variants," and the agent systematically tests combinations of lighting, palette, and background.
+This perfectly illustrates controlled JSON-space exploration.'

 ## 4. Scoring & Optimization (30s)
 *Action: Click 'Score Creatives' -> Fill results -> Submit* 'Finally, the agent scores the creatives against our rubric.
 We feed back performance data, and it recommends the next logical test to run, closing the loop.'